nineinchnick/yii2-usr/README.md

 Read more at [the Diceware Passphrase homepage](http://world.std.com/~reinhold/diceware.html).

-# Customize

-## Email templates

-Set the _setPathViews_ and _setPathLayouts_ keys under the _mailerConfig_ module option.

-## Registration/profile form

-Altering the form is not currently possible.
-Ideas are welcome.

-The whole module layout can be changed by setting the _layout_ module option.

-## Translations

-Feel free to send new and updated translations to the author.

 # Usage scenarios

 Varios scenarios can be created by enabling or disabling following features: